 Elena Cobb: Recital Piano Solos

 As she continues in her passionate drive to promote the music of others, we must hope that Elena Cobb also continues to exercise her own wonderful, musical voice.
+Meanwhile, these two collections include some superb music that we can enjoy today!

 Patrik Pietschmann’s Movie & TV at the Piano

-With 1.59 million subscribers and more than 400 million video views, Patrik Pietschmann is an internet sensation.
+With over two million subscribers and more than 500 million video views, Patrik Pietschmann is an internet sensation.
+Now Schott Music bring us 10 of his most epic piano arrangements…

 Egon Wellesz: Sechs Klavierstücke op.26